-Forest gardening is the intentional process of cultivating a diverse culture of useful plants and trees.
-The forest garden is so-named because the plants are stacked or assembled as they may be found in a natural forest or woodland.
-There is a universal assembly of forest plants, found worldwide.
-Whilst this structure is universal, each forest or woodland is uniquely composed of species that are specific to climate and location.
+A forest garden is made-up of mainly perennial plants which are productive or useful and - as its name suggests - plants are stacked or assembled as they may be found in a forest or woodland.
+There is a universal recognised system of forest planting, but each forest or woodland is uniquely composed of species specific to climate and location.

-- Upper Canopy (Sweet Chestnut, Cherry, Pear, Victoria Plum)
+- Upper Canopy (Sweet Chestnut)

-- Lower Canopy or Sub-Canopy (Hazel, Crab Apple, Fig, Medlar and dwarfing trees)
+- Lower Canopy or Sub-Canopy (Crab Apple)

-- Vines and Climbers (Kiwi, Grape, Passion Fruit, Runner Beans)
+- Vines and Climbers (Grape)

-- Shrubs, and understorey bushes (Blackcurrant, Gooseberry, Raspberry, Eleagnus)
+- Shrubs, and understorey bushes (Blackcurrant)

-- Herbaceous perenennials and annuals (Mint, Chives, Fennel, Rhubarb)
+- Herbaceous perennials and annuals (Mint)

-- Ground Cover (Strawberries, Clover, Ramsons)
+- Ground Cover (Strawberries)

 A well-managed garden will yield nuts, fruits, herbs and annual crops.
-Once a forest garden becomes established, it requires little or no artificial energy input and minimal labour, whilst continuing to produce harvestable yields.
+Once a forest garden becomes established, it requires little or no extra energy input and minimal labour, whilst continuing to produce harvestable yields.
 It is essentially a multi-layered foraging garden, sometimes referred to as a wild or outdoor pantry.